 Method 2: Use VidNotes Chrome Extension Directly

-If the Udemy video is not DRM-protected and plays in your browser:
+If the Udemy video isn't DRM-protected and plays in the browser:

 - Install the VidNotes Chrome extension

-- Click the VidNotes extension icon while the video is playing
+- Click the VidNotes icon while the video plays

 Pros: